When is Registration?

-The game schedule is created once registration is mostly complete.
+The game schedule is created while registration is in progress.
 This gives the league an opportunity to create balanced teams within each division.
 We also attempt to create a schedule that minimizes conflicts with other local house league hockey programs.

-- Atom Hockey (11 - 12 year olds): Saturday evenings.
-Likely one game a week on either Monday or Tuesday.
+- Atom House League Hockey (11 and 12 year olds): Saturday evenings and likely one game on Monday evening.

 Can Girls Join the League

 Mixing boys and girls in our league has never been a problem, either on the ice or in the locker rooms.

 In fairness, we should also tell you that we share the rink with the Swansea Girls Hockey League.
 They also have a great program.

 No problem.
 Simply e-mail

 If you want to add the Just For Fun Tournament, you will need to wait until December 4 to go online and register again so remember to register for the JFF Tournament when you do the house league registration.